Last Updated on

-This is the only natural site recognized into the list of UNESCO World Heritage Sites in Romania.
+This is the only natural site in Romania inscribed to the world heritage list.
 The river of Danube is connected and flows through the Black Sea.
-It is considered as the largest and best preserved deltas in Europe.
+It is considered as the largest and best-preserved deltas in Europe.
 There are also several species of freshwater fish (45) and birds (300) that inhabit the marshes and lakes within and around the Danube Delta.

 The town of Sighisoara was founded by the Saxons of Transylvania – a group of German craftsmen and merchants.
 Since then, this town has been known as a fortified medieval town that played an important role in the commercial trade in Romania and Europe for many centuries.
 Today, it is deemed as the best example of the Transylvanian Saxons’ culture that is now over 850 years old.
 This culture is best preserved through architecture and urban monuments found within the town’s historic center.

 Monastery of Horezu (1993)

 This monastery was founded in 1690 within the town of Horezu.
 It is included in the list of UNESCO World Heritage Sites in Romania for its cultural value.
 According to UNESCO, the architecture of the monastery perfectly depicts the “Brancovenesc style” for its balance and purity.
 The sculptural details of the monastery buildings, along with the votive portraits and painted decorative works combine to make it an architectural masterpiece.